Corporate Services Contact Us

 A person who has information related to some economic offence under any of the PMLA or FEMA provisions may file a police complaint.
 Not only police, but other investigative agencies can also be contacted.
 Thus, one may also file a complaint in CBI for economic offences.
 Such agencies may refer the PMLA and FEMA matters to the Directorate of Enforcement.

-Economic offences like illegalities in money laundering and foreign exchange can be complained about to the concerned authorities.
-For that matter, people usually do not know how to contact Enforcement Directorate.
-The answer to ‘how to make complaint to Enforcement Directorate?’ lies with the address and ED complaint email ID provided below.
+Economic offences, such as violations of money laundering and foreign exchange laws, can be reported to the relevant authorities.
+For that matter, people usually do not know how to contact the Enforcement Directorate.
+The answer to ‘how to make a complaint to Enforcement Directorate?’ lies with the address and ED complaint email ID provided below.

 Joint Director (Intelligence)